-Professor Kevin Wang is an Associate Professor at Butler University’s College of Communication, where he teaches courses in advertising and public relations in the Strategic Communication Department.
+Professor Kevin Wang was a CRRES Visiting Scholar during the 2017-2018 year.
+He is an Associate Professor at Butler University’s College of Communication, where he teaches courses in advertising and public relations in the Strategic Communication Department.
 He received his Ph.D. in mass communication from the University of Minnesota-Twin Cities with a minor in political psychology.
 He has a professional master’s degree in digital media from the University of Washington, where he obtained undergraduate degrees in political science and communications.
 His research program focuses on the social and political implications of information communication technologies (ICTs) for individuals, organizations, and processes.
 His research takes an interdisciplinary approach to explore the impact of ICTs on three thematic areas: 1) governance and policy making; 2) political communication and campaign practices; and 3) political processes and participation.
 Through these contexts he investigates different communication questions (e.g., messages, strategies, and effects) grounded in the social scientific tradition.

 Professor Wang conducted a study in 2016 that explored how Asian and Asian American individuals use the internet to become politically active in the United States and in their countries of ethnic or cultural origins.
 That study examined the relationships between Asian American individuals’ level of acculturation, enculturation, online media consumption patterns, and various ways of online political participation.
 Interdisciplinary in nature, this project builds on Professor Wang's broader research program on the political implication of ICTs.
 While at IU, Professor Wang will continue pursuing this line of research.
 He will also spend his time working on data analysis and completing multiple manuscripts based on the Asian American online political participation research described above.